State Guide: Continuing Education Requirements for Nurses

 As a nursing professional, you’re learning all the time, whether it’s on the job, catching up with the latest healthcare developments in your downtime, or pursuing your continuing education requirements.
 For nurses, that last part can mean a number of things — it all depends on which state you’re licensed in.

 Typically, as an RN or LPN, you’ll need to accrue some kind of continuing education within a two-year period in order to maintain your license and be considered for nursing jobs.
-Some states simply require a set amount of contact hours, while other states have mandated courses that you must complete.
+Some states simply require a set amount of contact hours in order for you to renew your nursing license, while other states have mandated courses that you must complete.
 For example, your state may have you complete training on HIV/AIDS, child abuse recognition and reporting, and/or pain management.

 What Are NCPD Nursing Hours?